duykhoa/SaigonTraveler/README.md

 # Medicine & Face mask

-  In Viet Name, we can buy medicine & facemask easily in any pharmacy.
+  In Viet Nam, we can buy medicine & facemask easily in any pharmacy.

   Just go alongs any street, you definitely can find them.